 If you have been accepted to the Honors Program, you can participate in our five-week "Pre-Frosh" Summer Research Program starting even before your first official semester at Clarkson!
 Almost half of our incoming class joined us in Summer 2014 and they got to know the campus and faculty, and to make friends with other students before the mad rush at the start of the academic year.

 The Honors Thesis is required of all students who graduate with the Honors degree.
 The Honors Thesis is a written manuscript that presents original scholarship conducted under the guidance of a faculty mentor.
 It is typically based on research, design or creative work within the student’s major field of inquiry, but it is also possible to engage in other fields as long as the work meets appropriate level of scholarly achievement in that field.
 Most of our students do projects with some kind of “experimental design,” which traditionally advances a hypothesis to be proved or disproved, but students may pursue a literary undertaking (e.g. a novel or screenplay, or a series of poems, plays, or short stories), a portfolio of creative works (e.g. paintings, photographs, or digital media), an installation (e.g. sculpture or museum exhibit), a design project or a business plan.

 Research Assistantships and Internships

-Many Honors students also do projects during the semester on projects and/or in laboratories at Clarkson University, sometimes for credit, sometimes for pay, and sometimes simply for the value of the experience.
-Some students also leverage their Clarkson experience to obtain prestigious Research Experience for Undergraduates (REU) at other institutions across the nation and even overseas.
+Many Honors students also do research during the semester on projects and/or in laboratories at Clarkson University, sometimes for credit, sometimes for pay, and sometimes simply for the value of the experience.
+Some students also leverage their Clarkson experience to obtain prestigious Research Experience for Undergraduates (REU) opportunities at other institutions across the nation and even overseas.
 Finally, some of our students do research while on summer internships at NASA or the FBI, or while on internships and co-ops in industrial/corporate R&D.

 You can learn more about activities of our students on our Student Achievements page.